wein.plus

 Congius

-This old, Roman goniometer (Latin: shell or bowl) was, along with the sextarius, one of the most widespread standard measures in ancient Rome.
+This old Roman hollow measure (shell, bowl) was a standard measure in ancient Rome alongside the sextarius.
 Liquids were originally calculated by weight.
-The largest known measure was the 160 congii culleus (= leather sack, tube) with 524 litres, i.e. more than two barrique barrels (450 l).
+The largest known measure was the culleus (= leather sack, tube), which was 160 congii and held 524 litres, i.e. more than two barrique barrels (450 litres).

-The amphora (26.25 l) was used as a commercial measure and was divided into two urna (of about 13 l).
-The sixth part of a congius was called a sextarius, which corresponded to 0.54 litres and was a schoppen or jug in today's terms.
+The amphora (26.25 litres) was used as the commercial measure and was divided into two urna (about 13 litres each).
+The sixth part of a congius was called a sextarius, which corresponded to 0.54 litres and was known today as a pint or jug.
 The third part was called triens with 0.18 litres, the fourth part quadrans with 0.135 litres, the sixth part sextans with 90 cm³ and the twelfth part the cyathus (scoop) mentioned in the novel Satyricon with 45 cm³.
-The list relates the most important hollow dimensions to each other (but there were many more).
-The measurements are not necessarily compatible and should only be understood as guidelines.
-On the subject of units of measurement, see the lists under barrel types, bottles, goblets and wine vessels.

 Voices of our members